BlueHotDog/sails-migrations/README.md

 ```
 ## Example app

-You can checkout an example Sails app in the [following git repo](https://github.com/itayadler/sails-migrations-testapp).
+You can checkout an [example Sails](https://github.com/itayadler/sails-migrations-testapp).

 ## Initializing your database